Sharp Analysis of Expectation-Maximization for Weakly Identifiable Models: Minimax bound

 Based on the connection between location parameter $\theta_{n}^{t}$ and scale parameter $\sd_{n}^{t}$ in the EM updates (cf. Equation~\eqref{eq:sample_em_operators}), the minimax lower bound in Proposition~\ref{prop:minimax_lower_bound} shows that the (non-squared) error of EM location updates $|\vert{\theta^{t}_n}\vert - \abss{\theta^*}|$ is lower bounded by a term (arbitrarily close to) $\obs^{-\myfrac{1}{8}}$.
-In light of this claim, we conclude that the upper bound of order $\obs^{-\myfrac{1}{8}}$ for the statistical error of sample EM from Theorem~\ref{thm:em_univariate} is tight up to constant factors.